OnatArslan/OnatArslan/README.md

 - 🌱 I’m currently learning server security with nodeJs.
 - 🌲 Also I have knowladge about ReactJs(not like backend but I am working on it)
 - 🌲 I have deep understanding on JavaScript, Functional Programming and Backend Design Patterns.
-- 🌲 I have deep understanding on REST API's and server security.
+- 🌲 I have understanding on REST API's and server security.
 - 💞️ I’m not looking for job right now but I'm open to  all kind of open source projects(no need to be server-side programming).
 - 📫 How to reach me onatarwhkmpnl@outlook.com(comp.)
 OR onatarslan133@gmail.com(casual) OR onatarslan@posta.mu.edu.tr(school).